 Current pro-forma documentation

-For goods and services, the template Crown Solicitor pro-forma RFT documentation includes clauses that provide:
+For goods and services, the template Crown Solicitor pro-forma RFT documentation:

 For further information regarding the administration of the Act, including whether there are currently any schemes affecting Tasmania, contact The Office of Legislation Development and Review on (03) 6165 4930.